stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 </form>
 ```

 ## Use an ID Attribute to Style an Element
-One cool thing about id attributes is that, like classes, you can style them using CSS.
+One cool thing about `id` attributes is that, like `classes`, you can style them using CSS.

-Here's an example of how you can take your element with the id attribute of cat-photo-element and give it the background color of green.
+Here's an example of how you can take your element with the `id` attribute of `cat-photo-element` and give it the background color of green.
 In your style element:
 ```
 #cat-photo-element {
   background-color: green;